MatthewRalston/NGS_scripts/README.md

 This project contains a number of BASH and ruby scripts that are used to process data from RNA sequencing experiments.
 These scripts include [Torque](http://www.adaptivecomputing.com/products/open-source/torque) headers for use on a cluster.
 These scripts perform general QC, trimming/clipping, mapping, processing, visualization, quantification, coverage-summary and additional summary operations on a set of fastq/BAM files.
-This group of file is designed to be run in the sequence described below.
+This group of files is designed to be run in the sequence described below.
 These scripts assume that the software is installed and accessible in the PATH environment variable.